-That experience in human rights and mental health in the Middle East began my journey to explore the impact of conflict on families and individuals around the world.
+That experience in human rights and mental health in the Middle East began my journey, often at great personal risk, to explore the impact of conflict on families and individuals around the world.
 Whether I was in Belfast (Northern Ireland), Chiapas (Mexico), Aydohya (India), Diyarbakir (Southeastern Turkey), or Georgetown (Guyana), it was similar.
 Whether the conflict was ethnic, religious, racial, political, indigenous, economic, it was similar.

 Often, members of each side in the conflict felt that they had a monopoly on the truth.
 Often, members of each side thought that they, and only they, were "right."